Lou Gehrig: Early life

-On April 18, 1923, the same day Yankee Stadium opened for the first time and Babe Ruth inaugurated the new stadium with a home run against the Boston Red Sox, Columbia pitcher Gehrig struck out 17 Williams Ephs batters to set a team record, though Columbia lost the game.
-Only a handful of collegians were at Columbia's South Field that day, but more significant was the presence of Yankee scout Paul Krichell, who had been trailing Gehrig for some time.
+On April 18, 1923, the same day the original Yankee Stadium opened for the first time and Babe Ruth inaugurated the new season with a home run against the Boston Red Sox, Columbia pitcher Gehrig struck out 17 Williams Ephs batters to set a team record, though Columbia lost the game.
+Only a handful of collegians were at Columbia's South Field that day, but more significant was the presence of New York Yankees scout Paul Krichell, who had been trailing Gehrig for some time.
 Gehrig's pitching did not particularly impress him; rather, it was Gehrig's powerful left-handed hitting.
 Krichell observed Gehrig hit some of the longest home runs ever seen on various eastern campuses, including a 450 ft home run on April 28 at South Field, which landed at 116th Street and Broadway.
+Scouts saw Gehrig as "the next Babe Ruth."

+Professional career

+Minor leagues

-Scouts saw Gehrig as "the next Babe Ruth"; he signed a contract with the Yankees on April 30.
-Gehrig returned to the minor-league Hartford Senators to play parts of two seasons, 1923 and 1924, batting .344 and hitting 61 home runs in 193 games.
-Except for his games with Hartford, a two-hour car ride away, Gehrig would play his entire baseball life — sandlot, high school, college and professional — with teams based in New York City.
+Gehrig signed a contract with the Yankees on April 30.
+Gehrig returned to the minor league Hartford Senators to play parts of two seasons, 1923 and 1924, batting .344 and hitting 61 home runs in 193 games.
+Except for his games at Hartford, a two-hour car ride away, Gehrig played his entire baseball life—sandlot, high school, college, and professional—with teams based in New York City.

-Major league career

 New York Yankees (1923–1939)

+1923–1932

 Gehrig joined the New York Yankees midway through the 1923 season and made his major-league debut as a pinch hitter at age 19 on June 15, 1923.
-In his first two seasons, he was mired behind Yankee stalwart Wally Pipp at first base, a two-time AL home run champion and one of the premier power hitters in baseball's Deadball era.
+In his first two seasons, Gehrig was mired behind Yankee stalwart Wally Pipp at first base, a two-time American League (AL) home run champion and one of the premier power hitters in Major League Baseball's (MLB) "dead-ball era."
 Gehrig saw limited playing time, mostly as a pinch hitter, playing in only 23 games and being left off the Yankees' 1923 World Series roster in spite of producing both years (with lofty batting averages of .423 in 1923 and .500 in 1924).
-Taking over for a slumping Pipp part way into 1925, he batted .295, with 20 home runs and 68 runs batted in (RBIs) over 126 games.
+On June 1, 1925, the slumping Pipp took himself out of the day's lineup with complaints of a headache and was replaced by Gehrig.
+Pipp would never get his job with the team back, while Gehrig went on to appear in every game the Yankees played until April 30, 1939.
+In 1925, Gehrig batted .295, with 20 home runs and 68 runs batted in (RBIs) over 126 games.

-Unlike Ruth, Gehrig was not a gifted position player so he played first base, often the position for a strong hitter but weaker fielder.
-The 23-year-old Yankee's breakout season came in 1926, when he batted .313 with 47 doubles, an American League-leading 20 triples, 16 home runs, and 112 RBIs.
+Unlike Ruth, Gehrig was not a gifted position player, so he played first base, often the position for a strong hitter but weaker fielder.
+The 23-year-old Yankee's breakout season came in 1926, when he batted .313 with 47 doubles, an AL-leading 20 triples, 16 home runs, and 112 RBIs.
 In the 1926 World Series against the St. Louis Cardinals, Gehrig hit .348 with two doubles and four RBIs.
-The Cardinals won the series four games to three.
+The Cardinals won the series 4 games to 3.